SteveStarks01/gohighlevel-mcp/web-ui/frontend/src/components/ui/AI_PROMPT_BOX_INTEGRATION.md

-# AI Prompt Box Integration
+# AI Prompt Box Integration - Simplified Version

-This document describes the integration of the Shadcn AI Prompt Box component into the GoHighLevel MCP Web UI.
+This document describes the integration of a simplified Shadcn AI Prompt Box component into the GoHighLevel MCP Web UI.

 ## 🎯 **Integration Overview**

-The AI Prompt Box component has been successfully integrated to replace the previous custom chat input interface while maintaining all existing functionality.
+The AI Prompt Box component has been successfully integrated and **simplified** to replace the previous custom chat input interface while maintaining all existing functionality. **Unsupported features have been removed** to focus on core chat functionality.

 ### ✅ **Completed Integration Features**